 For independent learners, the range of content now available would have been inconceivable just 10-15 years ago and is continuing to evolve.
 Let’s look at some of the kinds of content that we have at our fingertips, literally, on our mobile devices.

 How to learn a new language with video

 I have not been a fan of using video for language learning.
 I have always found books and audiobooks more engaging than films where we can see what is happening without having to conjure it in our minds just from the words we read and hear.
 In particular high action films with lots of sword fighting or gun shooting or crashing cars just don’t do it for me.
 I am changing my mind.

-Here is another example of how video is available for language learning and can be combined with listening and reading.
+You can easily import any YouTube video into LingQ with a click of a button.
 One of our Spanish members at LingQ has uploaded short YouTube discussions in Spanish as lessons in LingQ’s Spanish section.
 He calls this collection Español Cromático.
 Check it out.

 He offered this explanation as to how he does it.